Tulip-Dev/tulip/doc/python/gettingstarted.rst

 Setting up the environment from the Tulip software installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to be able to import the Tulip-Python modules bundled with the Tulip software installation, their path must be provided to Python.
+In order to be able to import the Tulip-Python module bundled with the Tulip software installation, its path must be provided to Python.
 In the following, <tulip_install_dir> represents the root directory of a Tulip installation.
-The Tulip-Python modules are installed in the following directory according to your system :
+The Tulip-Python module is installed in the following directory according to your system:

         * Linux : **<tulip_install_dir>/lib/tulip/python** (if you compiled Tulip yourself,
           <tulip_install_dir> corresponds to the value of the CMake variable CMAKE_INSTALL_PREFIX)